DWI Process

 3. The Arrest

-If the officer sees enough clues from the field tests, he will place you under arrest for DWI and transport you to the police station for further investigation
+If the officer sees enough clues from the field tests, he will place you under arrest for DWI.
+He will then transport you to the police station for further investigation

 4. The Breath Test

-After the officer places you under arrest, he will ask for a sample your breath and blood.
-He will also tell you that if you refuse to give a sample of your breath or blood, your Driver’s License will get suspended.
+After the officer places you under arrest, he will ask for a sample of your breath.
+He will also tell you that if you refuse to give a sample, your driver’s license will get suspended.

 5. The Blood Test

-After the officer places you under arrest, he will ask for a sample your breath and blood.
-He will also tell you that if you refuse to give a sample of your breath or blood, your Driver’s License will get suspended.
+The arresting officer will ask for a sample your blood.
+He will also tell you that if you refuse to give a sample of your blood, your driver’s license will get suspended.

 6. The Booking Process